 - Failing to take into account a patient’s signs or symptoms of stroke, heart attack, or other serious medical condition

-In cases where the nursing home employee’s negligence results in a patient’s death, the personal representative of the decedent patient’s estate may be able to file a wrongful death claim on behalf of the decedent patient.
-In a wrongful death claim, the estate can recover monetary damages – including compensation for loss of spousal companionship and support.
+In cases where the nursing home employee’s negligence results in a patient’s death, the personal representative of the decedent’s estate may be able to file a wrongful death claim on behalf of the decedent (meaning the individual who was killed).
+In a wrongful death claim, the estate can recover monetary damages, including compensation for loss of spousal companionship and support.

 In Baltimore nursing home abuse and negligence cases, the injured patient may be entitled to recover the following types of economic and non-economic damages:

 - Payment of all related medical and physical therapy bills